 How to tune the performance of SQL queries

 Use the Client Statistics feature to debug query performance

-Client Statistics is a part of SQL Server Data Tools.
+Client Statistics is part of SQL Server Data Tools.
 Analyzing the Client Statistics such as application profile, network, and execution time statistics enables you to determine whether your query has improved the performance.
 This one can also help debug query performance issues.
-Now, I will demonstrate how to implement all of them by employing the Client Statistics.
+Now, I will demonstrate how to implement all of them by employing Client Statistics.